Danny Boshell: Bradford Park Avenue

 On 27 February 2023, Boshell came out of retirement due to a shortage of players for their National League North tie with Scarborough Athletic, he was an unused substitute.

+Guiseley

+Boshell returned to Guiseley alongside Mark Bower in 2024.

 Personal life

 Boshell has a brother called Nicky who also plays football, Nicky used to be a teammate of Danny at Guiseley.
 Nicky although coming through the youth ranks at Huddersfield Town has only played at a semi-professional level and went on to play for Brighouse Town and Bradford Park Avenue.